cronuxgamesavailable/OperationAirsoftMDK/README.md

 - 🗺️ Layout editor: place spawn points, objectives, and flags visually
 - 💬 Localization/translation support for mod metadata
 - 📚 Add mod documentation export option (auto-create README/template)

 ---

+## 📥 Install Guide

+Follow these simple steps to set up the MDK in your Unreal Engine project:

+1. **Find your Project Root** – This is the folder containing your `.uproject` file.
+2. **Copy the Plugin** – Place the **ModCreator** folder into: ProjectRoot/Plugins/
+3. **Restart Unreal Engine** – The plugin will appear in the Editor under the Mod Tools section.

+---